zio/zio-http/docs/reference/dsl/cookies.md

 `Cookie.Response` is a case class, so it can be updated by its `copy` method:

-- `maxAge` updates the max-age of the cookie
+- `maxAge` updates the max-age of the cookie:

 ```scala mdoc:compile-only
 responseCookie.copy(maxAge = Some(5.days))
 ```

-- `domain` updates the host to which the cookie will be sent
+- `domain` updates the host to which the cookie will be sent:

 ```scala mdoc:compile-only
 responseCookie.copy(domain = Some("example.com"))
 ```

-- `path` updates the path of the cookie
+- `path` updates the path of the cookie:

 ```scala mdoc:compile-only
 responseCookie.copy(path = Some(Root / "cookie"))
 ```

-- `isSecure` enables cookie only on https server
+- `isSecure` enables cookie only on https server:

 ```scala mdoc:compile-only
 responseCookie.copy(isSecure = true)
 ```

-- `isHttpOnly` forbids JavaScript from accessing the cookie
+- `isHttpOnly` forbids JavaScript from accessing the cookie:

 ```scala mdoc:compile-only
 responseCookie.copy(isHttpOnly = true)
 ```

-- `sameSite` updates whether or not a cookie is sent with cross-origin requests
+- `sameSite` updates whether or not a cookie is sent with cross-origin requests:

 ```scala mdoc:compile-only
 responseCookie.copy(sameSite = Some(Cookie.SameSite.Strict))